Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 Another famous out gay Romanian I know and love is Lucian Dunăreanu who is a prominent LGBTQ activist based in Cluj.
 He organizes the Gay Film Nights and owns the main gay bar of Cluj called “Delirio“.
 He also created the drag queen group called “Veverițele Vesele“, which is absolutely hilarious!
 At one point they created a drag queen group called “Toxice” who almost represented us in Eurovision back in 2005 with their hit “Never Give Up“.

 Speaking of Eurovision, the act that did eventually represent us in Eurovision in 2005 was the very sassy Luminita Anghel, who is a massive LGBTQ ally, and her son is openly gay.

-This is one of my favourite videos by Veverițele Vesele (inspired by Beyonce!):
+This is one of my favorite videos by Veverițele Vesele (inspired by Beyonce!):

-What’s your advice to LGBTQ travellers visiting Romania?
+What’s your advice to LGBTQ travelers visiting Romania?

 Come with an open mind.
 Romania has received some pretty bad press across West Europe, particularly in the UK tabloids, largely due to irrational concerns about immigration.